jwtk/jjwt/README.md

 * `setContent` if you would like the `payload` to be arbitrary byte array content, and
 * `setClaims` (and supporting helper methods) if you would like the `payload` to be a JSON Claims `Object`.

 Either option may be used, but not both.
-Calling both methods will result in a build error.
+Using both will cause `build()` to throw an exception.

 <a name="jwt-content"></a>
 #### Arbitrary Content